peasy/Peasy.NET/README.md

 </a>-->
 </p>

+# Poll (Dec 8, 2020) - Should we remove synchronous support for Peasy.NET?
+Please let us know what you [think](https://github.com/peasy/Peasy.NET/issues/21)!

 # What's a middle tier framework?

 A middle tier framework is code that facilitates creating business logic in a reusable, extensible, maintainable, and testable manner.
 It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.